From Amazon To Walmart, 2020 Candidates Take On Big Corporations By Name

 Those walkouts themselves had a variety of even older potential causes, he added – long-building inequality; a long, slow recovery from the Great Recession; and the subsequent Occupy Movement, for example.

-But whatever the path, the culmination is a political atmosphere where anger is a dominant emotion — and something President Trump has modeled, as well as liberal figures.
+But whatever the path, the culmination is a political atmosphere where anger is a dominant emotion — and something Trump, as well as liberal figures, has modeled.

 "We have been in a populist moment over the last six, seven years," Geevarghese said.
 "I think Occupy, the strike wave, those are all symbols of that.
 But I also think Donald Trump is a symbol of the populist wave, at least when it comes to his willingness to go after companies like GM, companies like Carrier."